ibmppl/ibmppl/docs/gShell/gShell_multuser.md

 ### gShell Multi-User Support Manual

 Native Store [gShell (version 2)](gShellv2_APIs.md) supports multiuser mode.
-The multiuser mode starts concurrent service support for a set of graphs, created by different users.
-The user can operate their graphs in parallel, and possibly share some of their graphs to their friends.
-Actually, the users and their resources are actually managed by a graph, nothing essentially different from the graph created by users, where each vertex is an user, and the properties on an edge give the graph names shared by the source vertex to the target user.
+The multiuser mode starts concurrent graph store services for managing a set of graphs, possibly created by different users.
+The users can work on their graphs in parallel, and share some graphs to their friends.
+Actually, the users and their resources are managed by a graph in System G Native Store, nothing essentially different from the graph created by users in gShell.
+The gShellSuperMgr maintains the user graph where each vertex is an user, and the properties on a directed edge give the graphs shared by the source vertex to the target user.

 - **How to start gShell multiuser service**

-The multiuser mode is started by:
+The multiuser mode can be started by:
 ```bash
      ./gShellSuperMgr <socket_port>
 ```